M.D.

 2019-present, Assistant Professor, Division of Breast Surgery, Department of Surgery, City of Hope, Duarte, California

-Her fascination with the inner workings of the human body began when she was a small child, watching and learning from her father, an ophthalmologist.
-Later, as a competitive gymnast, she developed a deeper understanding of body mechanics and the body's ability to heal itself.
+Dr. Rand’s fascination with the human body began in childhood while observing her father, an ophthalmologist.
+Her knowledge grew through her years as a competitive gymnast, where she gained a deeper understanding of body mechanics and resilience.

-Dr. Rand brought that fascination to Yale where she earned a bachelor's degree in molecular biophysics and biochemistry.
-She earned her medical degree from Weill Cornell Medical College in New York City, completed her internship and residency at New York Presbyterian Hospital-Weill Cornell Medical Center in general surgery, followed by a fellowship in surgical oncology at Cedars-Sinai Medical Center in Los Angeles.
+She earned her bachelor’s degree in molecular biophysics and biochemistry at Yale University, followed by a medical degree from Weill Cornell Medical College in New York City.
+She then completed her general surgery internship and residency at New York-Presbyterian Hospital–Weill Cornell Medical Center, followed by a fellowship in surgical oncology at Cedars-Sinai Medical Center in Los Angeles.